wpsocio/wptelegram-comments/README.md

 ## Description

 Add comments to posts/pages on your WordPress website by using Telegram Comments Widget.
 Comments on a WordPress post not only fills your database tables rather they also make it difficult to moderate efficiently.
-Telegram comments removes this drawback because the comments are stored on Telegram servers and every comment is from a verified Telegram user.
+Telegram comments removes this drawback because the comments are stored on Telegram servers and every comment is from an authenticated Telegram user.

+## Why Telegram Comments?

+* ✅ It saves you database memory
+* ✅ Comments are from authenticated Telegram Users
+* ❌ No place for spam bots

+## Features:

+* ⚡️ Ultra lightweight comments widget
+* 🛒 Supports WooCommerce products and other Custom Post Types
+* 🎛 You can exclude specific posts/pages for comments
+* 🔔 Users can subscribe to comments and get the notifications on Telegram
+* 👌 Comments can have Like 👍 and Dislike 👎 Feedback
+* ⤴️ Users can reply to comments intuitively
+* 🗑 Comments can be edited or deleted anytime

 ### Contribution
 Development occurs on Github, and all contributions welcome.